 Here are some ways to help us get there.

-- Exercise.
-Running, a fierce workout in the gym or a simple walk around the block.
+Running, a fierce workout in the gym, or a simple walk around the block.
 Preferably outdoors during the day.
 Soak up some vitamin D.

 Sometimes, for people facing the end of their lives, they need a supportive presence to explore themselves.
 And to think about the choices they’ve made.
 The mistakes.
 The triumphs.

-In short, through UPR, we can provide such support and ensure a more peaceful transition.
+In short, learning how to hold someone in unconditional positive regard works to provide a more peaceful transition.
 For everyone.
 No matter who they are.
 Contact Anitya Doula Services for more information.